 The SSAF was introduced by the Australian Government to help universities fund support services for students including sporting and recreational activities, childcare, accommodation, community festivals, student publications, career and employment advice, and legal services.
 Find details of what the SSAF funds are used for.

-Most students at the University need to pay the SSAF each semester unless you are:
+Most domestic and international students at the University need to pay the SSAF each semester unless you are:

 The maximum annual SSAF charge is determined by the government.